Todd Grimshaw

-Todd Grimshaw is a fictional character from the British soap opera Coronation Street, formerly played by Bruno Langley from 2001 to 2017, and now played by Gareth Pierce.
+Todd Grimshaw is a fictional character from the British ITV soap opera Coronation Street, formerly played by Bruno Langley from 2001 to 2017, and now played by Gareth Pierce.
 The character's debut was broadcast on 14 January 2001.
 He was introduced as part of the Grimshaw family, formed around the established character Eileen Grimshaw (Sue Cleaver).

-Todd was the programme's first gay character which generated much coverage in the British media.
-The coming out storyline was credited for helping Coronation Street portray a more accurate depiction of society in the 21st century.
+Todd was the programme's first gay character, which generated much coverage in the British media.
+The coming out storyline was credited with helping Coronation Street portray a more accurate depiction of society in the 21st century.